 Deadline: April 20th

-Valued at $2,500, Charles H. Bussmann Graduate Scholarship is presented annually by the Marine Technology Society to outstanding students enrolled full-time in a master’s program related to marine technology, marine engineering, or marine science.
-Eligible applicants must be paid MTS members, attend an accredited college, attach an official transcript, and submit two reference letters.
+The Charles H. Bussmann Graduate Scholarship is distributed by the Marine Technology Society.
+The $2,500 scholarship goes to outstanding graduate students enrolled full-time in a marine master’s program.
+Marine technology, marine engineering, or marine science all qualify.
+Eligible applicants must be paid MTS members.
+They must attend an accredited graduate school.
+They must also attach an official transcript, and submit two reference letters.
 Other available master’s scholarships include the John C. Bajus Scholarship and Paros-Digiquartz Scholarship.

 Contact